austin362667/gpu-100-days/day-2.md

-# Day 2: The LLM System - A High-Level Blueprint
+# Day 2: A High-Level Overview of LLM Systems

 Welcome to Day 2 of the GPU Challenge!
 Before we dive into CUDA kernels and memory optimization, we need a clear view of the system we're building.